-The highest shortwave radiation readings occur in the summer (June) and are in the order of 350 W/m2 in Payerne, Locarno-Monti and Davos, and reaching 400 W/m2 on Jungfraujoch.
+The highest shortwave radiation readings occur in the summer (June) and their daily average are about 350 W/m2 in Payerne, Locarno-Monti and Davos, and reaching 400 W/m2 at the Jungfraujoch.
 In winter, the values are much lower - in general by a factor of around four.

 In addition to the aforementioned factors, the intensity of solar radiation also depends on the concentration of aerosols (Aerosol monitoring) in the atmosphere, which is also referred to as aerosol optical depth.
 This is a measure of the transparency of the atmosphere.
 On the Jungfraujoch, for example, the aerosol optical depth is typically very low, but it is affected by strong disturbances such as the incursion of mineral dust from the Sahara [LINK] or by local emissions from neighbouring valleys.